ffomezolam/GA-DSI-Capstone/README.md

 ### Modeling

-Used OpenAI's GPT2 pre-trained transformer model as implemented by Hugging Face's `transformers` library for text generation.
+Used OpenAI's GPT2 pre-trained transformer model (`distilgpt2`) as implemented by Hugging Face's `transformers` library for text generation.
 Fit on sentences from all Shakespeare's works, as delimited by ``[.!?:;]``.

-Classification model used a BERT attention transformer model as implemented by Hugging Face's `transformers` library for sequence classification.
+Classification model used a BERT attention transformer model (`distilbert-base-uncased`) as implemented by
+Hugging Face's `transformers` library for sequence classification.
 Fit on sentences from Shakespeare and other authors' works, labelled to identify which sentences were from Shakespeare's works, and which